 - Disability Rights: Facilitated over 30 workshops for our peers, youth development practitioners and others around disability awareness, trauma and inclusion.

 We couldn’t do it without you!
-Youth As Resources is supported by: The Annie E. Casey Foundation, Open Society Institute, the Fund for Change, Associated Jewish Charities — Macht Philanthropic Fund, the Baltimore City Public School System, the Catholic Campaign for Human Development Local Committee the Betty Lee and Dudley P. Digges Memorial Fund, Robert DH Harvey Fund, Disability Rights, Maryland and other fee-for-service opportunities, many individuals and Board contributions.
+Youth As Resources is supported by: The Annie E. Casey Foundation, the Open Society Institute, the Baltimore Community Foundation, Go Start Small, the Self-Development of People, the Fund for Change, Betty Lee and Dudley P. Digges Memorial Fund, the Elbow Fund, fee-for-service and many individual donors.